Local currencies can support the sustainability transition and both social and ecological sustainability

 3.6.2026

-The latest peer-reviewed publication in the Wisdom Letters series, produced by the University of Jyväskylä’s Resource Wisdom Community JYU.Wisdom, examines local currencies as part of the sustainability transition.
-The publication was written by Dr Teppo Eskelinen and Dr Marcus Petz.
+The latest peer-reviewed publication in the Wisdom Letters series, produced by the School of Resource Wisdom at University of Jyväskylä (JYU.Wisdom), examines local currencies as part of the transition to a more sustainable society.
+It was written by Dr Teppo Eskelinen and Dr Marcus Petz.

 Further information: